• Home

 A stack of four glazed chocolate donuts.

 If you've been following along, you will know that my kids and I are chocolate obsessed!
 Unlike my Baked Chocolate Donuts which are rich and decadent, these Glazed Chocolate Donuts have a very mild chocolate flavor and are more sweet than rich.
 The cake of these donuts is light and airy, making them the perfect light dessert!
+If you have allergies, you no longer have to miss a Chocolate Glazed Donut from Dunkin Donuts.
+These beauties are better than the originals!

 Jump to:

-• Reasons To Love These Donuts
+• Reasons To Love These Glazed Chocolate Donuts

 • Ingredient Notes